How Is Jewelry Made - Guide to Jewerly Making Process

 Fun Facts - Most Expensive Jewelry Pieces in the World

 The Mouawad‘s 637 carats L’Incomparable Diamond Necklace ranked as one of the world's priciest jewelry.
-This exquisite deep-yellow diamond center-piece is the world’s largest internally flawless diamond.
-It weights an amazing 407.48 carats and was discovered by a young girl in 1980 in the Democratic Republic of Congo.
+This exquisite deep-yellow diamond centerpiece is the world’s largest internally flawless diamond.
+It weighs an amazing 407.48 carats and was discovered by a young girl in 1980 in the Democratic Republic of Congo.

 It took over four years to craft and polish it before it was revealed to the public in 1984.
-This incomparable diamond is complemented with 90 other smaller diamonds of various cuts.
+This incomparable diamond is complemented by 90 other smaller diamonds of various cuts.

 © 2012 Mazlan